mybest

 Combines Power and Comfortable Handling for Use With Many Types of Material

-The 18V One+ Orbital Jig Saw by Japanese tool maker Ryobi uses an 18V 4Ah battery for its power supply and weighs five pounds, 14 ounces with the battery inserted.
-While cutting wood, we found that the power was more than sufficient for cutting through a two-by-four, but it also shook noticeably.
+The 18V One+ Orbital Jig Saw by Japanese tool maker Ryobi uses an 18V 4Ah battery for its power supply and weighs 5 pounds, 14 ounces with the battery inserted.
+While cutting wood, we found that the power was more than sufficient for cutting through a 2x4 wood slab, but it also shook noticeably.
 It includes a speed control dial and an orbital action setting for compatibility with materials of all types and thickness.
 This jigsaw uses the speed control dial as a replacement for the ability to adjust cutting speed with the trigger.

 It comes with an LED light but no dust blower, so it would be difficult to follow scribe lines when cutting complex shapes due to the leftover dust.
 Blade changing is handled with a one-touch mechanism and doesn't require any extra tools.
 You'll need a hex key to adjust the cutting angle, but thankfully we found that both the 90-degree and 45-degree marks on the scale were more or less accurate compared to the resulting angle cut on the material.